This page is designed to answer the following questions:

 - Burns and scalds

-- Lifting/carrying loads that are too heavy or using incorrect technique
+- Lifting/carrying loads that are too heavy or using the incorrect technique

 - Incorrect use or malfunction of machinery